hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > But they are puffers of the self same kind;
 >
-> Their terms are low – a week some say is all
+> Their terms[^43] are low – a week some say is all
 >
 > You need attend, to fit yon for a ball.

->
+[^43]: It has long been the practice of certain professors to engage to complete persons of any age, in any department of dancing in six lessons; but others have lately considerably improved, even upon this concise system, and undertake to teach, in a week's time, and in three lessons.

 > Others more bold, who, "in three lessons" say
 >
 > They'll make a novice dance and grace display,